Sairyss/system-design-patterns/README.md

 #### Autoscaling

 [Autoscaling](https://en.wikipedia.org/wiki/Autoscaling) is a method used in cloud computing that dynamically adjusts the amount of computational resources in a server based on the load.
+Autoscaling allows an application to scale up or down automatically, based on pre-defined policies and rules, in order to maintain optimal performance and cost efficiency.

+In cloud autoscaling, the application or service is monitored continuously, and the capacity of the underlying cloud infrastructure is automatically adjusted based on the workload and performance of the application.
+For example, if the workload increases, the autoscaling system can automatically add additional resources, such as servers or processors, in order to handle the increased demand.
+Conversely, if the workload decreases, the autoscaling system can automatically release or shut down unused resources in order to reduce costs.

 References: